KTH Royal Institute of Technology: R1 nuclear reactor

 After the American deployment of nuclear weapons at the end of World War II, the Swedish military leadership recognized the need for nuclear weapons to be thoroughly investigated and researched to provide Sweden with the knowledge to defend itself from a nuclear attack.
 With the mission to "make something with neutrons", the Swedish team, with scientists like Rolf Maximilian Sievert, set out to research the subject and eventually build a nuclear reactor for testing.

 After a few years of basic research, they started building a 300 kW (later expanded to 1 MW) reactor, named Reaktor 1 (R1), in a reactor hall 25 meters under the surface right underneath KTH.
 Today this might seem ill-considered, since approximately 40,000 people lived within a 1 km radius.
 It was risky, but was deemed tolerable since the reactor was an important research tool for scientists at the Royal Swedish Academy of Engineering Sciences (Ingenjörsvetenskapsakademien).

 At 18:59 on 13 July 1954, the reactor achieved criticality and sustained Sweden's first nuclear reaction.
 R1 was to be the main site for almost all Swedish nuclear research until 1970 when the reactor was finally decommissioned, mostly due to the increased awareness of the risks associated with operating a reactor in a densely populated area of Stockholm.

 Motto

 The motto of KTH, "Vetenskap och konst," is directly translated as "Science and Art."
 Here, the word konst (art) does not necessarily refer to creative art as the word typically does in its English usage.
-Rather, konst paired with vetenskap (science) more precisely describes the konst of putting scientific knowledge into practice; that is, through ingenjörskonst (engineering, literally "art of the engineer").
+Rather, konst paired with vetenskap (science) more precisely describes the konst of putting scientific knowledge into practice; that is, through ingenjörskonst (engineering, literally "art of engineering").
 Hence, another possible translation of the motto is "Science and the Art of its Application."